google/xls/docs_src/dslx_std.md

 [...]
 ```

+!!!
+NOTE
-Note: `trace!` currently exists as a builtin but is in the process of being
+    `trace!` currently exists as a builtin but is in the process of being
     removed, as it provided the user with only a "global flag" way of specifying the
     desired format for output values -- `trace_fmt!` is more powerful.

 ### `fail!` / `assert!`: assertion failure